joshcummingsdesign/smack-sass/README.md

 # Smack Sass
 A starter kit for [Sass](http://sass-lang.com) projects using the Scalable and Modular Architecture for CSS ([SMACSS](smacss.com)) methodology from Jonathan Snook and the Block, Element, Modifier ([BEM](https://en.bem.info/method/definitions)) naming convention.
 Based on [Sassy Starter](https://github.com/minamarkham/sassy-starter) by Mina Markham.

+## Quick Start
+1. Fork & clone the git repo, or download zip file directly.
+2. Install Sass by running ```gem install sass```.
+3. Watch for changes by running ```sass --watch styles.scss```.
+4. Sass will create a styles.css file that you can use for your site.

 ## File Structure

 ```